meganfung38/SFDC_Campaign_Clarity/docs/project_breakdown.md

   * Be extremely concise -- every word must add value.
   * Write with the goal of helping a sales rep understand the prospect’s mindset and how to follow up.
   * Example format: • [Source]: Selected from high-intent prospect database targeting US market.
+  * If a third-party vendor, partner, or syndication platform is involved in the campaign, EXPLICITLY name them in the description.
+DO NOT USE vague phrases like “third-party sites.”
+Clear vendor identification improves sales rep understanding of lead context and credibility of the campaign source.
+The more specific the engagement details, the more actionable the output becomes.
+When possible, pull the exact asset name to enhance intent accuracy.
+This level of specificity helps reps prioritize follow-up and position the product more effectively.
   * PRIORITIZE information from the Campaign description, Concise sales focused campaign summary, and Business Marketing ID fields.
 Your goal is to transform technical or unclear descriptions into clear, concise, and sales-ready summaries that highlight what the campaign represents.
 Ensure that all relevant content from these fields is thoughtfully incorporated and reflected in the final output.

 Answer these questions for a sales rep: